Please note that applications for undergraduate and postgraduate degrees for 2022 will only open on 1 May 2022.

 Bursaries available in South Africa

-Certificate of Good Conduct - current students and graduates
+Certificate of Good Conduct - current LAW students and graduates

 Career opportunities in the legal profession - Page 14 onwards